jwei8/Fly-Simple-Logbook/README.md

 introduces the possibility of making algebra mistakes.
 As a private pilot myself, I have been researching for a way to digitalis my paper logbook using a simple and user-friendly program.
 Therefore, it inspired me to use this opportunity to create an electronic logbook to simplify the process of logging flying hours for pilots.
 Computers are good at executing the same commands repeatedly, which makes it a good tool for pilots to maintain their personal logbooks.
-The fundamentals of this logbook program is transferable, and can be adapted easily to other professions, such as recording flying hours of an aircraft for maintenance purpose, recording work experience for aircraft maintenance engineers, and so much more.
 <br>
 <br>
 ## User Stories